Research

 Modulation as routing

-Attentional routing can push task-relevant information through the network as effectively as “direct access,” challenging claims about the necessity of direct access for explaining behavior.
+Attentional routing can push task-relevant information through the network as effectively as “direct access,” challenging the necessity of direct access for explaining behavior.

 Task-dependence of visual representations

-The link between multi-object displays and isolated-object representations is task-dependent: same/different relates earlier; object search relates later in MEG/fMRI.
+The relation of multi-object display processing to isolated-object representations is task-dependent: same/different relates to earlier; object search, to later representations in MEG/fMRI.

 Characterising search templates